-The Chief Administrative Law Judge leads the entire agency, which consists of six field offices and a headquarters office.
-Each field office includes many Administrative Law Judges who are overseen by an Associate Chief Administrative Law Judge.
-Appeals are assigned to these Administrative Law Judges by a Centralized Docketing Division in accordance with standardized procedures.
+The Chief Administrative Law Judge leads the entire agency, which consists of ten field offices, one satellite office, and a headquarters office.
+Each field office is comprised of Administrative Law Judges, attorney adjudicators, and legal administrative staff who manage, process, and adjudicate dockets of appeals assigned by a Centralized Docketing Division.
+Field offices are overseen by an Associate Chief Administrative Law Judge and the satellite office is overseen by a Presiding Administrative Law Judge.

 See how our office is structured and find information on key personnel.

 Find contact information for each OMHA field office.

 Find data about OMHA’s current workload, including decision statistics and average processing time.